inrupt/solid-ui-react/README.md

 3. Run `npm run storybook` to run a live-reloading Storybook server
 4. Run `npm run lint` and `npm run test` (or `npm run ci` to run everything) after making changes

-# Solid React SDK v2 - solid-ui-react
+# Solid JavaScript Client - solid-client

-@inrupt/solid-client is a JavaScript library for accessing data and managing permissions on data stored in Solid Pods.
+[@inrupt/solid-client](https://github.com/inrupt/solid-client-js) is a JavaScript library for accessing data and managing permissions on data stored in Solid Pods.
 It provides an abstraction layer on top of both Solid and Resource Description Framework (RDF) principles and is compatible with the RDF/JS specification.
 You can use solid-client in Node.js using CommonJS modules and in the browser with a bundler like Webpack, Rollup, or Parcel.

-@inrupt/solid-client is part of a family open source JavaScript libraries designed to support developers building Solid applications.
+[@inrupt/solid-client](https://github.com/inrupt/solid-client-js) is part of a family open source JavaScript libraries designed to support developers building Solid applications.

 # Issues & Help